fenago/learn-java-12-programming/lab_guide/Lab_17.md

 ===========================

-The **Loom project** (<https://openjdk.java.net/projects/loom>) may be the most significant of the projects listed in this chapter that can give Java a power boost.
+The **Loom project** (<https://openjdk.java.net/projects/loom>) may be the most significant of the projects listed in this lab that can give Java a power boost.
 From the very early days almost 25 years ago, Java provided a relatively simple multi-threading model with a well-defined synchronization mechanism.
 We described it in